prestodb/presto/presto-docs/src/main/sphinx/installation/deployment.rst

   The unique identifier for this installation of Presto.
 This must be unique for every node.
 This identifier should remain consistent across reboots or upgrades of Presto.
-If running multiple installations of Presto on a single machine (i.e. multiple nodes on the same machine), each installation must have a unique identifier.
+If running multiple installations of Presto on a single machine (that is, multiple nodes on the same machine), each installation must have a unique identifier.

 * ``node.data-dir``: